Share this

 - Merger/acquisition causes prolonged disruption of service

 Being a senior or manager at an industrial OEM is tough.
 Filling gaps, juggling projects and parts and suppliers, being expected to possess oracle powers – it’s a lot.
-If your setup or suppliers make you feel ignored, on edge, or on the backburner, it’s probably time for a change.
+If your setup or suppliers make you feel ignored, on edge, or on the back burner, it’s probably time for a change.

 The in-house approach – especially the “buying directly from suppliers” part – can go awry for a variety of reasons:

-- Cash flow – You’re liable for bringing in and storing all material, tying up your budget.
+- Cash flow constraints – You’re liable for bringing in and storing all material, tying up your budget.
 Some part suppliers won’t even sell directly to individual companies unless the order volumes are sky-high.

-- Space – You’ll need your own warehouse space to house all those large orders you made.
+- Space limitations – You’ll need your own warehouse space to house all those large orders you made.
 Someone will need to manage stockpiles of hundreds of parts per project, from dozens of suppliers.

-- Staffing – You’ll need new purchasing employees to support your supply chain, which means paying for salary, benefits, and training.
+- Staffing needs – You’ll need new purchasing employees to support your supply chain, which means paying for salary, benefits, and training.
 A key employee suddenly getting sick or leaving the company can tank your lead time.

-Option #2 – Electronic Distribution Company
+Option #2 – Partner with an Electronic Component Distributor

 The best electronic component supplier networks are a source of not just components, but efficiency too.
 If you aren’t getting the following benefits in-house, or your current distributor isn’t offering them, get a new distributor!

-- Preferred volume and pricing – The distributor buys in bulk so you don’t have to.
+- Preferred volume and pricing – The distributor buys in bulk, so you don’t have to.
 It passes on the discount to you, and you get to buy at the volume you want.

 - Increased uptime – By running a huge network of vendors (think 200+), top electronic component distributors make sure your supply doesn’t become a shortage.
 Your production line won’t sit dormant waiting for obscure parts.